tusharcodez/Ecommerce_analysis/README.md

-# 🤖 AI-Powered E-commerce Data Analyst
+# 🤖 AI-Powered E-commerce Data Analyst & Power BI Dashboard

+An end-to-end **AI-powered e-commerce analytics project** that combines **Generative AI, SQL, Python, Pandas, and Power BI** to transform business questions and transactional data into actionable insights.

-An AI-powered e-commerce data analysis system that allows users to ask business questions in natural language.
-The system uses **Google Gemini** to generate SQL queries, executes them against a **Microsoft SQL Server** e-commerce database, and then uses Gemini to convert the query results into meaningful business insights.
+The project allows users to ask business questions in **natural language**.
+Google Gemini generates the required SQL query, validates it, executes it against a Microsoft SQL Server e-commerce database, and then analyzes the returned data to generate meaningful **business insights and recommendations**.

+The project also includes an **interactive Power BI dashboard** for visualizing revenue, orders, customers, products, suppliers, and geographic performance.

-> **Project Status:** Working prototype in Jupyter Notebook
+> **Project Status:** Working Prototype — Jupyter Notebook + Power BI Dashboard

 ---